top of page

 competitive advantage, there’s nothing better than a High Velocity Accu-Router (new or on a re-acquired Green platform) fully integrated to our automated conveyor.

-Key features of most Accu-Router conveyors include:
+Key features of Accu-Router conveyors include:

 • Effectively doubles the output of parent machine, without adding another operator

-• Powered conveyor to relocate carrier panel into queue position.
+• Powered conveyor to relocate carrier panel into queue position

 Highlights: